Mahesh-Biswal/ProjectOfMerkle/README.md

 # ProjectOfMerkle
-It is having all the project data
+It has all the project data